qian-o/AvalonDock.Themes.WPFUI/README.md

 - [AakStudio.Shell.UI.Themes.AvalonDock](https://github.com/Wenveo/AakStudio.Shell.UI.Themes.AvalonDock)

 ## Version History
+- 1.0.4
+  - Ajust the display level of LayoutGridResizerControl, it can be dragged better.

 - 1.0.3
   - Ajust the layout of TabHeader in LayoutAnchorablePaneControl.
   - Simplify the style dictionary of TabHeader.